tweag/python-monorepo-example/2018-09-27-capability.md

 ## Enter capability

-Let us introduce the [capability library][capability], which provides strategies that can be composed to derive capabilities using the `DerivingVia` language extension.
+With the above piece of kit in hand, we can write the [`capability` library][capability].
+This library provides strategies that can be composed to derive capabilities using the `-XDerivingVia` language extension.

-The library defines a set of standard, reusable capability type classes, such as `HasReader`, or `HasState`.
-Contrary to the Mtl type classes these are parameterized by a name (aka tag), which makes it possible to refer to, say, multiple different states in the same computation, even if they correspond to the same type.
+`capability` defines a set of standard, reusable capability type classes, such as `HasReader`, or `HasState`.
+Contrary to the MTL type classes these are parameterized by a name (aka *tag*), which makes it possible to refer to, say, multiple different states in the same computation, even if they correspond to the same type.

 ``` haskell
 getAB :: (HasState "a" Int m, HasState "b" Int m) => m (Int, Int)